Tulip-0333/docs/en-GB/api/types.md

 ---
 # Types

-This page is an appendix of [v1](v1), showing the types most commonly used in the API, like "user" and such.
+This page is an appendix of [v1](v1), showing the types most commonly used in the API, like "user" and such. "..." in a field's value means it's obvious, and no explanation is required.

 <!-- toc -->